The Damned Things: History

 The band announced they would be playing the Welcome To Rockville festival in May 2019.

-On February 20, 2019, the band posted a new lineup photo on their social media pages, which included Alkaline Trio's Dan Andriano in place of Rob Caggiano and Josh Newton who have departed the band.
+On February 20, 2019, the band posted a new lineup photo on their social media pages, which included Alkaline Trio's Dan Andriano in place of Rob Caggiano and Josh Newton.
 On February 21, the band released the first single from their forthcoming album High Crimes called "Cells".
-The music video features hilarious antics similar to their earlier music videos.

 The band released their second album High Crimes on April 26, 2019, through Nuclear Blast.
-Loudwire named it one of the 50 best rock albums of 2019.
+Loudwire later named it one of the 50 best rock albums of 2019.
+The band played their final show to date on December 13, 2019, at Every Time I Die's annual mini-festival 'Tid The Season.